susanmeerdink/ASTER-Spectral-Library/README.md

 	9. Origin
 	10. Collection Date
 	11. Description
-	12. Description
-	13. Description
-	14. Description
-	15. Description
-	16. Description
-	17. Measurement
+	12. Measurement
-	18. First Column
+	13. First Column
-	19. Second Column
+	14. Second Column
-	20. X Units
+	15. X Units
-	21. Y Units
+	16. Y Units
-	22. First X Value
+	17. First X Value
-	23. Last X Value
+	18. Last X Value
-	24. Number of X Values
+	19. Number of X Values
-	25. Additional Information: if value is TRUE this cateogory will be set to the ancillary text file name
+	20. Additional Information: if value is TRUE this cateogory will be set to the ancillary text file name
-	26. Empty Space
+	21. Empty Space
-	27. List of Spectra Start on this line
+	22. List of Spectra Start on this line

 NOTES:
 None of the fields can have a comma as the code splits columns on the comma.